threefoldtech/home/contribution/development_process.md

 **3Bot 2.3**

 - Requires: Nothing
-- compatible with: TFGrid 2.3
+- Compatible with: TFGrid 2.3
 - Linked components: jsng..., jssdk...

 ```

-You see how different products can be made up outof other products, its up to the product manager to link the right components to it.
+You see how different products can be made up out of other products.
+Its up to the product manager to link the right components to it.

-## team projects = team kanban (on account level)
+## Team Projects = Team Kanban (on account level)

-- name ```team_$wellchosenname```
+- Name ```team_$wellchosenname```
-- to allow a team to see which bugs,fr,stories are relevant in their current scrum
+- To allow a team to see which bugs,feature requests and stories are relevant in their current scrum
-- each day they should check what issues need to be worked on and which ones should have been done already
+- Each day they should check what issues need to be worked on and which ones should have been done already
-- priorities:
+- Priorities:
-    - "priority_cricital" means team needs to do in the same day (every other work needs to be suspended until done)
+    - "priority_cricital" means team needs to do it the same day (every other work needs to be suspended until done)
         - if it cannot be done in time, escalation needs to happen asap (not next day)
-    - "priority_major" means the task should be done in within 48 hours (exceptional 3 days, if its simply a too big issue)
+    - "priority_major" means the task should be done within 48 hours (exceptional 3 days, if its simply a too big issue)
         - this means, any priority task gets priority on everything else

 The used swimlanes:

 - ```Backlog```
-    - a stakeholder or team lead suggests a feature/story/bug to be executed in the team
+    - A stakeholder or team lead suggests a feature/story/bug to be executed in the team
 - ```Accepted```
-    - the team lead accepts the item to be worked in in relation to the priority
+    - The team lead accepts the item to be worked on in relation to the priority
-    - once accepted = then escalation is needed if it can not be done in time (means < 1 week) or faster depending priority state
+    - Once accepted = then escalation is needed if it can not be done in time (means < 1 week) or faster depending priority state
-    - everything which gets in the team kanban on Accepted needs to be resolved < 1 week from day it was attached to team kanban
+    - Everything which gets in the team Kanban on 'Accepted' needs to be resolved < 1 week from the day it was attached to team Kanban
 - ```In progress```
-    - the issue is being worked on
+    - The issue is being worked on
 - ```Blocked```
-    - We are using kanban way of thinking something in this swimlane needs to be resolved asap, can be e.g. a question
+    - We are using the Kanban way of thinking; something in this swimlane needs to be resolved asap, can be e.g. a question
-    - means issue cannot be completed, attention from e.g. stakeholders is needed
+    - Means issue cannot be completed, attention from e.g. stakeholders is needed
 - ```Verification```        : work is being verified
-    - the team delivered the feature/bug/story
+    - The team delivered the feature/bug/story
-    - stakeholders need to agree that the issue has been resolved appropriately
+    - Stakeholders need to agree that the issue has been resolved appropriately
-    - project owner can never go from Verification to done without approval from stakeholders (often represented by qa team)
+    - Project owner can never go from 'Verification' to 'Done' without approval from stakeholders (often represented by QA team)
 - ```Done```
-    - everyone agreed (project owner and stakeholders) agreed that the issue was done ok
+    - Everyone agreed; (project owner and stakeholders) agreed that the issue was done ok
-    - check that the item is also in a prioject release and on right state (if relevant, not everything is on product release project)
+    - check that the item is also in a project release and on right state (if relevant, not everything is on product release project)

-## funnel of issues, bugs and feature requests
+## Funnel of Issues, Bugs and Feature Requests

 For each repository (component) there is a list of issues which is dealt with like a funnel.

-#### labels
+#### Labels

 see [issue_labels](issue_labels.md)

-#### branche names in title
+#### Branch Names in Title

-Each issue has the name of branch in the title as [development_something], the name 'development' can be skipped its the default os previous could also be written as [something] but don't forget branch is development_...
+Each issue has the name of a branch in the title as [development_something], the name 'development' can be skipped and its the default or previous could also be written as [something] but don't forget branch is development_...
 If not specified, it is to be fixed/developed on development.

-#### milestones for issues
+#### Milestones for Issues

-We dont use milestones for version numbers, this should be part of project, a project allows us to see when a release will be delivered.
+We dont use milestones for version numbers.
+This should be part of a project and a project allows us to see when a release will be delivered.

 > We use the milestones as a mechanism to manage the funnel

-- no milestone means need to be sorted
+- No milestone means need to be sorted
-- milestone now means: bug/fr is in a component version for the release we are working on
+- Milestone now means: bug/feature request is in a component version for the release we are working on
-- milestone next means: bug/fr is planned for next component version
+- Milestone next means: bug/feature request is planned for next component version
-- milestone later means: bug/fr not to be dealt with now, somewhere in future we will look back at it
+- Milestone later means: bug/feature request is not to be dealt with now, somewhere in future we will look back at it

-so issues with no milestones can only be in 1 condition: new and not sorted out yet where it belongs
+So issues with no milestones can only be in 1 condition: new and not sorted out yet where (repo) it belongs

-why do we use these 3 generic milestones?
+Why do we use these 3 generic milestones?
 It makes it very easy to see what is new and what to sort out.
-It becomes a generic way of dealing with the funnel, basically: now, next, later
+It becomes a generic way of dealing with the funnel- basically: now, next, later

 ## Branching

-We encourage collaborative branching, meaning any group of people working within the same scope are highly encouraged to work on the same branch, trusting and communicating with one another.
+We encourage collaborative branching.
+Meaning any group of people working within the same scope are highly encouraged to work on the same branch, trusting and communicating with one another.

 Our branching strategy is:

 - `master` is the last stable release
 - `master_$hotfix` is only for solving BLOCKING issues which are in the field on the last release
     - short living
-- `development` is where all stories branch from, and the one that has hotfixes if needed.
+- `development` is where all stories branch from, and the one that has hotfixes if needed
 - `development_$storyname`
     - branch for a story
     - always updated from development(_hotfixes)